BlackFrameAI/BlackFrameAI/docs/security/security_hardening_plan.md

 - No critical vulnerabilities detected in audit.
 - Founder biography intentionally retains personal history to highlight diversity and mission roots; review annually to ensure continued alignment with risk tolerance.
 - `_headers` ensures HSTS, CSP, and allied headers match the audit recommendations even before Cloudflare rules propagate.
+- SecurityHeaders scan confirmed grade **A** on 2025-10-26 after enabling the Cloudflare response-header rule.